nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Design

-The main idea of the archive feature for InternBuddy is that archived entries will not show up when searching for entries with the `find` or `list` commands unless the user specifies that they specifically want to search for archived entries.
+The main idea of the archive feature for InternBuddy is that archived entries will not show up when searching for entries with the `find` or `list` or `sort` commands unless the user specifies that they specifically want to search for archived entries.
 In this way, they function similarly to hidden files in many file managers.

-To handle this, the `list` and `find` commands needed an extra parameter indicating the search type.
+To handle this, the `list`, `find` and `sort` commands needed an extra parameter indicating the search type.
 For flexibility, there were 3 kinds of search types: `UNARCHIVED_ONLY`, `ARCHIVED_ONLY`, and `ALL`.
 The user could still opt not to explicitly pass a search type; in this case, the default behavior would be `UNARCHIVED_ONLY`.